alpernakin/Download-App-Container/README.md

 ### Data Loading Cases

 1. The map initializes and then the map page requests data for the specified parameters: map box (bounds) and period (start and end dates).
-The API returns the download data in the map bounds and dates to avoid loading enourmous amount of data.
+The API returns the download data in the map bounds ([see Mongo Geospatial](https://docs.mongodb.com/manual/reference/operator/query-geospatial/)) and dates to avoid loading enourmous amount of data.
    - The map page remembers the lastly queried parameters and does not fetch data for the same parameters.
      - When the user gets out of the last queried map bounds; the page creates a new request event.
+       - The previous and current map bounds are compared by [TurfJs](https://turfjs.org/) on the client-side.
      - When the user changes the start and end dates; the page creates a new request event.
      - The events are queued and debounced in case of multiple conflicting requests.
 The last request event is taken into consideration.